citrix/citrix-daas-rest-go/citrixquickdeploy/docs/CatalogConfiguration.md

 `func (o *CatalogConfiguration) HasSupportsHibernation() bool`

 HasSupportsHibernation returns a boolean if a field has been set.

+### GetEnableAcceleratedNetworking

+`func (o *CatalogConfiguration) GetEnableAcceleratedNetworking() bool`

+GetEnableAcceleratedNetworking returns the EnableAcceleratedNetworking field if non-nil, zero value otherwise.

+### GetEnableAcceleratedNetworkingOk

+`func (o *CatalogConfiguration) GetEnableAcceleratedNetworkingOk() (*bool, bool)`

+GetEnableAcceleratedNetworkingOk returns a tuple with the EnableAcceleratedNetworking field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnableAcceleratedNetworking

+`func (o *CatalogConfiguration) SetEnableAcceleratedNetworking(v bool)`

+SetEnableAcceleratedNetworking sets EnableAcceleratedNetworking field to given value.

+### HasEnableAcceleratedNetworking

+`func (o *CatalogConfiguration) HasEnableAcceleratedNetworking() bool`

+HasEnableAcceleratedNetworking returns a boolean if a field has been set.

+### GetEnableEncryptionAtHost

+`func (o *CatalogConfiguration) GetEnableEncryptionAtHost() bool`

+GetEnableEncryptionAtHost returns the EnableEncryptionAtHost field if non-nil, zero value otherwise.

+### GetEnableEncryptionAtHostOk

+`func (o *CatalogConfiguration) GetEnableEncryptionAtHostOk() (*bool, bool)`

+GetEnableEncryptionAtHostOk returns a tuple with the EnableEncryptionAtHost field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnableEncryptionAtHost

+`func (o *CatalogConfiguration) SetEnableEncryptionAtHost(v bool)`

+SetEnableEncryptionAtHost sets EnableEncryptionAtHost field to given value.

+### HasEnableEncryptionAtHost

+`func (o *CatalogConfiguration) HasEnableEncryptionAtHost() bool`

+HasEnableEncryptionAtHost returns a boolean if a field has been set.

+### GetCatalogType

+`func (o *CatalogConfiguration) GetCatalogType() CatalogType`

+GetCatalogType returns the CatalogType field if non-nil, zero value otherwise.

+### GetCatalogTypeOk

+`func (o *CatalogConfiguration) GetCatalogTypeOk() (*CatalogType, bool)`

+GetCatalogTypeOk returns a tuple with the CatalogType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCatalogType

+`func (o *CatalogConfiguration) SetCatalogType(v CatalogType)`

+SetCatalogType sets CatalogType field to given value.

+### HasCatalogType

+`func (o *CatalogConfiguration) HasCatalogType() bool`

+HasCatalogType returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)